cschweda/blockchain-demo/README.md

    - Links blocks together securely

 2. **Differences**:
-   - Our demo uses a simple "00" requirement
+   - This demo uses a simple "00" requirement
    - Real blockchains use much more complex requirements
-   - Our demo doesn't include rewards or competition
+   - This demo doesn't include rewards or competition
    - Real blockchains have network-wide difficulty adjustment

 ## License